 - Discuss the pros and cons of different approaches to using available evidence in critical care

-- Describe the ethical considerations of treating patients in critical care
+- Describe the ethical considerations of organ donation

 - Describe new research approaches in the treatment of delirium

 - Discuss the pharmacy workforce within critical care and its impact on interventions